With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Did you find a little inspiration?

-Do you have a flea market flip favorite?
+Do you have a favorite upcycled idea?

 What special treasures have you found at the flea market or thrifting?